- 1 Old Town

 Address: 86 Tran Hung Dao Street Location: Minh An.
 Rate/Night: 2,800,000 VND (124 USD) – 7,800,000 VND (340 USD)

 Mosaic and wooden accents welcome you into this luxurious hotel, ranked highly by guests on TripAdvisor.
-A recent addition to the accommodation scene here, the Allegro Hoi An has five types of suites all with bathtubs and balconies, and is walking distance to Hoi An’s central attractions but just off the main street making it blissfully quiet.
-Enjoy the sumptuous breakfast, lantern-lit swimming pool, and deluxe treatment of their professional and friendly staff.
+A recent addition to the accommodation scene here, the Allegro Hoi An has five types of suites all with bathtubs and balconies, and is also walking distance to Hoi An’s central attractions.
+But just off the main street making it blissfully quiet.
+In addition you enjoy the sumptuous breakfast, lantern-lit swimming pool, and deluxe treatment of their professional and friendly staff.

 Green Apple Hotel